Paul Connor (Coronation Street)

 Paul Connor is a fictional character from the British ITV soap opera Coronation Street.
-Portrayed by Sean Gallagher, the character arrives with the rest of his family as one of Michelle Connor's (Kym Marsh) two brothers, first appearing during an episode that aired on 6 September 2006.
+Played by Sean Gallagher, the character arrives with the rest of his family as one of Michelle Connor's (Kym Marsh) two brothers, first appearing during an episode that aired on 6 September 2006.
 He was later killed off on 6 June 2007, following the actor's decision to leave the cast after only nine months.